What are the two parts of the Hesston College Health Form that’s required?

 How can I get access to the chapel schedule/presentations?

 The college posts the chapel and forum schedule and audio files of most chapel and forum presentations on the chapel and forum schedule page.

 Who do I contact if I have administrative questions?

 The president, vice president of Student Development, vice president of Academics are the ones to call or email for administrative issues.
 The business manager, director of financial aid, director of Campus Life, Student Support Services (which includes campus counselor and international student director, director of Food Service may address more specific aspects of your student’s experience.
 All are listed on the college’s Contact page.

 Who do I contact if I need staff on campus for support services?

-The Student Development staff (resident directors, campus pastor, director of campus life) are your main resources for student/campus life, spiritual life, personal development and emotional support.
+The Student Development staff (resident directors, campus pastor, dean of students) are your main resources for student/campus life, spiritual life, personal development and emotional support.